 - An island powered by the sun – How the island’s solar power station reduces carbon emissions

-The highlights of the ‘Discovery’ Walking Tour include:
+The highlights of the ‘Discovery’ Walking Trail include:

 - The Heritage Precinct where you will see the old Lighthouse which operated from 1873-1995.

 - The Lighthouse Keepers Cottages that were built in the 1920’s, now used as staff accommodation.

 - The new fully automated Lighthouse which has been in use since 1995.

 - The Graveyard featuring two graves here, read our History Fact sheet for more information.